pyeventsourcing/eventsourcing/docs/topics/process.rst

 In the example below, the ``system`` object is used directly as a context manager.
 Using the ``system`` object in this manner implicitly constructs a :class:`~eventsourcing.application.system.SingleThreadedRunner`.
-By default, this runner uses the infrastructure is "Plain Old Python Objects", as implemented in library class :class:`~eventsourcing.application.popo.PopoApplication`.
-It literally uses plain old Python objects to store domain events in memory, and is the by far the fastest concrete application infrastructure class in the library.
+By default, this runner introduces concrete application infrastructure class :class:`~eventsourcing.application.popo.PopoApplication`, which literally uses plain old Python objects to store domain events in memory, and is the by far the fastest concrete application infrastructure class in the library.
 It can be used when proper disk-based durability is not required, for example during system development.